-Osteoporosis is preventable and treatable in the majority of people, but only 15 per cent are diagnosed, leaving 280,000 undiagnosed.
+Osteoporosis is preventable and treatable in the majority of people.
+But only 15% or people are diagnosed, leaving 280,000 undiagnosed.
 Osteopenia is the early stages of Osteoporosis, however more people break bones in this range than with Osteoporosis.

-50 per cent of women and 25 per cent of men over 50 have Osteoporosis, and it affects all age groups, including children and pregnant women.
-This is why it is essential that parents ensure their children have a diet rich in calcium and vitamin D, along with being physically active.
+50% of women and 25% of men over 50 have Osteoporosis.
+It affects all age groups, including children and pregnant women.
+This illustrates why it’s essential that parents ensure their children have a diet rich in calcium and vitamin D, along with being physically active.

 There is a major problem worldwide of low levels of Vitamin D, particularly in postmenopausal women.
-In Ireland 74 per cent of adults and 88 per cent of primary school children take less than half of the recommended daily amounts of vitamin D. Vitamin D is not only essential for bone health, but is also important for muscle function and balance.
+For example, in Ireland 74% of adults and 88% of children take under half of the recommended daily amounts of vitamin D. Vitamin D is not only essential for bone health, but is also important for muscle function and balance.
 A deficiency of Vitamin D can cause rickets in children and osteomalacia in adults.

-Unfortunately, Ireland does not have the weather for people to get their vitamin D from the sun throughout the year, which presents problems given that it is essential for the absorption of calcium.
+Unfortunately, Ireland does not have the weather for people to get their vitamin D from the sun throughout the year.
+It is essential for the absorption of calcium, so this causes a problem.
 Milk supplemented by Vitamin D, fortified yogurts and oily fish are very easy ways to get your daily amounts.
 A 200ml glass of fortified milk contains approximately 40 per cent of your daily recommended Vitamin D (5ug) and a litre of fortified milk contains the daily amount of Vitamin D.

 Osteopenia and osteoporosis are wisepread issues and we must continue to raise awarenes.